Before you can even think about investing in your next rental property you’ll need either the full cash input or a large deposit, right?

 Wrong!
 One of the great things about some of the deals we can offer you is an ability to invest in UK property with a low deposit and no mortgage.

-If you’re an overseas investor who might struggle to get a mortgage in the UK, or you’re an investor who doesn’t have a lump sum of money, but do have disposable monthly income that you want to make best use of, this could be the perfect solution for you.
+If you’re an overseas investor who might struggle to get a mortgage in the UK, or you’re an investor who doesn’t have a lump sum of money available, but do have high disposable monthly income that you want to make best use of, this could be the perfect solution for you.

 Let me explain how it works…